-Vermicompost tea, also known as worm casting tea or worm tea, has been a popular organic fertilizer for gardens for a considerable amount of time.
+Vermicompost tea, also known as worm casting tea or worm tea, has long been a popular choice for organic garden fertilization.

 The tea is made by steeping worm manure in water, and it is then used to water plants.
 Worms eat organic materials and food scraps, so the manure used is full of healthy microbes and nutrients.